 The keratin layers often become dislodged during preparation of thin skin.
 In the natural state, the keratin layers would be attached to the underlying layers.
 The thickness of the stratum corneum is less than the cellular layers.

 Epidermis - stratified squamous keratinized epithelium divided into four strata (or layers).

-Stratum Basalis - single layer of germinal cells resting on the basement membrane which is attached to the dermis.
+Stratum Basale - single layer of germinal cells resting on the basement membrane which is attached to the dermis.